 Does a Heat Pump Cool as Well as an Air Conditioner?
 A Guide

 One of the most frequent questions about heat pumps is whether they genuinely and adequately cool a house.
+Does a heat pump work as an air conditioner?
 The short answer is yes, they do, and we’ll get into the details below.
 Because, though the name suggests otherwise, a heat pump doesn’t just heat; it cools, too!

 If you’re considering replacing your outdated or inefficient HVAC system with a newer, more energy-efficient one, the pros at Iceberg Home Services can help you decide if a heat pump is your best choice.